defiant00/dnd/README.md

     * meet Nalsora here if it starts going badly or if they get all levers then she'll enter from the now unblocked passage
   * the passageway should be a dead end, but Nalsora just grabs the stone and pulls it aside like a door, forming a staircase
   * if the players are considered hostile, they should be entangled

+Congratulations on making your way here, although I see that you perhaps have encountered difficulties along the way.
+So I ask you, what have you learned from this?
+  * after they answer, if acceptable then she throws a dagger sneakily, and Anno has to roll to see it / react to it.

+Three main Talsworth families: Whiteshard, Jao, Siralis Messenger from Talsworth - Jorah Siralis
+Mayor - Sorfal Duronor

+animals going missing at a nearby farm need escorts to go to Archdale
+  Fragrant (Tree) the tabaxi

 ## Emberhold To Do